Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 You can run this generator for the entire database or a subset of tables after configuring the database generator parameters.

 :::warning
-The model must contain no objects defined when the generator runs to prevent overwriting any custom changes if you rerun it.
+The model must contain no objects with fields defined when the generator runs to prevent overwriting any custom changes if you rerun it.
+You may have some services defined though, which are objects with operations but no fields.
 :::

 The generated Xomega files will be automatically added to the project under the folder designated by the *Output Path* property.